Puji, Liuyang

 Puji Town (普迹镇 (普跡鎮, Pǔjì Zhèn)) is a rural town in Liuyang City, Hunan Province, People's Republic of China.
 As of the 2015 census it had a population of 41,900 and an area of 176.5 km2.
 It borders Gejia Town in the north, Zhentou Town in the northwest, Guanqiao Town in the west, Guanzhuang Town of Liling in the south, and Chengchong Town in the east.

-Administrative division
+Administrative divisions

-The town is divided into six villages and three communities, the following areas:
+The town is divided into six villages and three communities, which include the following areas: